mulesoft-assets/template-banking-accounts-process-api/README.md

 ## APIs security considerations <a name="apissecurityconsiderations"/>
 This Process API is meant to be deployed to CloudHub and managed using the API Platform Manager.

-In order to use this API, you must apply and configure [Client ID enforcement policy](https://docs.mulesoft.com/api-manager/client-id-based-policies#client-id-enforcement-policy) with Basic Authenication as the origin of the credentials.
+In order to use this API, you must apply and configure [Client ID enforcement policy](https://docs.mulesoft.com/api-manager/client-id-based-policies#client-id-enforcement-policy) with Basic Authentication as the origin of the credentials.
 Follow the instructions on the above link on how to configure the policy.
 Consuming APIs needs to request `client ID` and `client secret` from Banking accounts process API.

 # Run it! <a name="runit"/>
 Simple steps to get Banking Accounts Process API running.